Troubleshoot your video devices

 Videos are slow or lag

-By default, you can upload 1000 video clips per month.
-In the top right-hand corner of the video pages, you will see an upload limit icon.
+On the top right-hand corner of the video pages, you will see an upload limit icon.
 Clicking on this icon will show a pop-up indicating how many uploads are included in your service plan and how many remain.

 Note: Unused uploads will not carry over from month to month.
 On the first day of each month, your upload limit will reset.